lokhiufung/cantonese-audio-data/README.md

-# cantonese-audio-data
+# cantonese-audio-data (**FOR RESEARCH PURPOSE ONLY!**)
 List of publicly available cantonese audio samples.
 Script for scripting those samples

 ## TODO